PayerPayment/Payer-Prestashop/README.md

 The key values can be found under the `Settings/Account` section in [Payer Administration](https://secure.payer.se/adminweb/inloggning/inloggning.php).

-Configure the module by replacing the placeholders in the `PayReadConf.php` file with these values.
+Setup the module by replacing the placeholders in the `PayReadConf.php` file with these values.
 The configuration file can be found in the `payer__common` folder in the `modules` folder.
 And that's it!

-**NOTE:** Remember to turn off the test environment before you go in production mode.

 ## Support